popsim-consortium/stdpopsim/docs/development.rst

     _species.add_dfe(_dfe_func_name())

+See the detailed documentation of :class:`stdpopsim.DFE` and :class:`stdpopsim.MutationType`.

 ---------------------------------------------------
 Open a QC issue
 ---------------------------------------------------

-Open a new issue requesting for a quality control check on your newly implemented DFE model.
+Open a new issue requesting a quality control check on your newly implemented DFE model.
 You should structure the issue as follows:

     1. **PR for new model:**